pudly/schmopera-hugo/content/articles/the-emphatically-present-west-side-story.md

 </figure>

-In a boldly original move the soundtrack peaks when “Cool” is repositioned as something more than a pre-rumble pep talk by Riff, leader of the Jets, as it had been on stage.
+In a boldly original move the soundtrack peaks when "Cool" is repositioned as something more than a pre-rumble pep talk by Riff, leader of the Jets, as it had been on stage.
 Placing it after the rumble, during which Riff is killed by Bernardo,  “Cool” exposes gang style grief and anger management.
 Tucker Smith, playing Ice, Riff’s lieutenant, takes over the Jets and the number.
 Smith spews the lyrics with calculated potency to a straight-ahead jazzy arrangement, amplified finger snapping and audible expressions of subdued rage.
 “Cool” drives home the societal ills that propel the Jets.
 We also pick up some moody impressions of the Jets women who otherwise have little to do after the dance at the gym.
 The song works overtime.

 Leonard Bernstein and Michael Tilson Thomas Dive In